-5 Months agoIndia is the fastest growing large economy in the world– an impressive position it has held since it overtook China in the year 2015.
-According to IMF, it is set to retain this status till 2020.
+4 Years agoIndia is the fastest growing large economy in the world – an impressive position it has held since it overtook China in the year 2015.
+It is set to retain this status till 2020.

 India is the fastest growing economy in the world today – an impressive position it has held since it overtook China in the year 20151 – with the International Monetary Fund (IMF) predicting that India is likely to retain this status till 2020.
 With the Gross Domestic Product (GDP) of the country growing at more than 7% since 2014, the IMF has kept projections for India’s growth in 2016-2017 at 7.5%2, which is remarkable since there has been a forecast of the global growth predicted at 3.4% in 2016 and 3.6% in 2017, as reported by the national daily, The Hindu.3 India is also the third-largest economy in the world regarding its purchasing power parity according to the World Bank with the GDP of over USD 2.1 trillion.4 It was named amongst the top 10 Foreign Direct Investment (FDI) destinations in 2015.